darklight7/Book-Translator/README.md

-1.Get your own Google cloud Account and its JSON key 2.Change initial and target file names
+1.Get your own Google cloud Account and its JSON key. <br> 2.Change initial and target file names<br>
-3. CHange the language required
+3. CHange the language required<br>
-4.Run the code
+4.Run the code<br>